AlexandreIorio/Inko/README.md

   ## Overlay data specification

   `-t, --text TEXT`
   Specify text to overlay on the image.
-You can use this option multiple times to add multiple lines of text.
+You can use this option multiple times to add multiple text.

 - `-d, --date`
-  Get the date of the image and overlay it.
+  Get the date of the image from EXIF.

 - `-df, --dateformat FORMAT`
   Set the format of the date.